arunmdavid/blog/_posts/2013-10-20-hello-world.markdown

 ### The dynamic web

 I've somehow understood the concept of web design.
 At that time one of my classmate bought a digit magazine and gave me the attachment book saying he don't want that.
-It says "Fastrack to PHP", the dynamic website development.
+It reads "Fastrack to PHP", the dynamic website development.

 >"What?
 Dynamic webpage is one web page will show different content for different users.
 I thought Orkut, Gmail and all having seperate pages for every user!"

 Just took that book to home for semester holidays.
-There I met my school friend Kathiravan.
+There I met my school friend Kathiravan ( <a href='http://twitter.com/kathiravan_e' target='_blank' >@Kathiravan_E</a> ).
 He said he need to create some website to manage the student's marks for his college and he asked me whether I know how to do it.
 Then I remembered the book.
 We opened the book, downloaded XAMPP, started developing the project with basic PHP.

 >"I've worked with files in C, C++.
 But how can we store such complex data and read it back?.
 Hey, look!
 There is something called database in which we can store data in table format and easily read it".